2023 Appalachian Student Research Forum

-The Forum is an annual event in which dual enrollment, undergraduate, graduate, recent graduate and medical students as well as post-doctoral fellows and medical residents present their research in a formal, juried setting.
+The Forum is an annual event in which dual enrollment, undergraduate, graduate, recent graduate and medical students as well as post-doctoral fellows and medical residents present their research and creative arts in a formal, juried setting.
 The Forum is open to students from all colleges and universities within the southern Appalachian region.
-Register and submit an abstract before the posted deadline in order to participate.

-Beginning in 1985 as a program within the Medical School with only 19 participants, the 2020 Forum will host over 230 participants from colleges and universities across the Southern Appalachia region presenting in fields as diverse as nursing, medicine, pharmacy and public health; chemistry, biology, economics and other natural, physical and social sciences; computing and engineering; education, and the humanities.
+Beginning in 1985 as a program within the Medical School with only 19 participants, the 2022 Forum hosted 269 participants from colleges and universities across the Southern Appalachia region presenting in fields as diverse as nursing, medicine, pharmacy and public health; chemistry, biology, economics and other natural, physical and social sciences; computing and engineering; education, and the humanities.

 A cadre of distinguished researchers, faculty and physicians evaluate and award top prizes for poster presentations for which all levels of participant are eligible, and oral presentations for which all levels of participant except undergraduates are eligible.